bgctw/Bigleaf.jl/docs/src/walkthrough.md

 In this tutorial we will focus on how to use the function [`aerodynamic_conductance!`](@ref).
-For further details on the equations, the reader is directed to the publication of the Bigleaf package (Knauer et al. 2018) and the references therein.
+For further details on the equations, the reader is directed to the publication of the BigLeaf package (Knauer et al. 2018) and the references therein.
 A good overview is provided by e.g. Verma 1989.

   $G_a$ and in particular $G_b$ can be calculated with varying degrees of complexity.